How to Backup Data Before Flashing a Custom ROM

 2. Select “Backup“, then choose the data partitions you want to save.

-3. Save the backup to external physical storage (such as your SD card or USB drive).
+3. Save the backup to external storage (such as your SD card or USB drive).

 Backing up the ROM via TWRP

 Once you’ve saved your backup externally, you can easily restore it later.
-Think of this like creating a System Restore point on your Android device.
+Think of this as creating a System Restore point for your Android device.
 While these steps describe TWRP, the screenshot below shows where to find similar backup options in other custom recoveries.
-The overall process is very similar.
+The process is basically the same for all of them.

 Backup options on (left to right) SHRP, OFRP and PBRP